So, you’ve decided to try something new and exciting? Something that will pay off a hundred fold in terms of your health and well-being?

 That’s probably the number one rule that I also imposed upon myself too.
 If you try to be perfect straight off then you will more than likely fail.
 I find sticking to a 90/10 rule works fine.
 90% good stuff, and 10% leeway for those things you really enjoy and don’t want to give up, and why should you?
 To be clear, I’m only talking plant based food here.
 I never cheat with animal products.

 Here are some of the truly amazing things I have noticed about my body and health since eating a mostly whole foods diet.
 These benefits will help you understand exactly why I’m sticking with it for good.
 And, why I will never go back to feeling sluggish, lethargic and bloated.

 1. MORE ENERGY

 Yes, I definitely have more energy than EVER!
 This did take a little trial and error at first, but these days I rarely get that mid-afternoon slump or feel like I can’t be bothered to exercise.

 In fact, I now have the energy and impetus to do all the things I wish to do in my life without even thinking it will be a chore.

 2. CLEAR SKIN AND SPARKLING EYES

-4. FEELING LESS BLOATED AND PUFFY
+3. FEELING LESS BLOATED AND PUFFY

 5. FEWER ACHES AND PAINS

-I would even go so far to say that I hardly ever feel a thing these days no matter how hard I workout; or if I do it passes quickly, and this has ONLY been the case since my change of diet.
-Of course, this super quick recovery time is great in terms of being able to exercise a lot more, and also be more productive in general with every other aspect of my life.
+I would even go so far to say that I hardly ever feel a thing these days, no matter how hard I workout.
+Or, if I do it passes quickly.
+This has ONLY been the case since my change of diet.
+Of course, this super quick recovery time is also great in terms of, not only being able to exercise a lot more, but also in being more productive in general with every other aspect of my life.